 In your protected learning hours during practice experience there will be opportunities for you to be able to experience alternative contexts of care to further enhance your skills at that point in time or to allow you to develop a particular skill which you or your employer requires.
-You will be supported by a Practice Assessor at these times.
+You will be supported by a registered nurse during this.